Maugeais/goppa/README.md

 ## About The Project

-Implementation in Python of a complete liabrary handling binary goppa codes, from creation of the code to decoding.
+Implementation in Python of a complete library handling binary goppa codes, from the creation of the code to decoding.

-This project is developped for pedagogical purposes, emphasis is therefore made on readebility instead of speed.

-It is thought to be as self contained as possible, and contains libraries that handle finite fields, and polynomials over finite fields.
+This project is developped for pedagogical purposes, emphasis is therefore made on readability instead of speed.
+Moreover, it is designed to be as self contained as possible, and contains libraries that handle finite fields, and polynomials over finite fields.

 ### Built With